saefstroem/modrangeselection/README.md

 2. **Reservoir Sampling**:

-   - **Description**: Used for sampling $ k $ elements from a large or unknown-size dataset.
+   - **Description**: Used for sampling $k$ elements from a large or unknown-size dataset.
 Each incoming element has a decreasing probability of being selected as the reservoir fills.
    - **Time Complexity**: `O(n)` for $n$ elements.
    - **Comparison**:
      - **Similarities**: Generates random samples without replacement.